apecseminar/apecseminar.github.io/README.md

 ## Speaker Schedule:

-**Student Seminars and the Skill Series will occur at 2-3 PM Central Time on Wednesdays in Ruttan 119 and via Zoom**
+**Student Seminars and the Skill Series will occur at 2-3 PM Central Time on Wednesdays in Ruttan 119 and via Zoom.** Please note that due to schedule conflicts by the speakers, some presentions may be slightly before or after this time.

 For further details on each event, in the  'Agenda' view, simply click on the event and a dropdown should appear displaying information on the presenter, the topic, and the zoom link.
 If you don't want to miss any of the event, be sure to sync this calendar with your personal google calendar (Click the `+ Google Calendar` at the bottom).